 Uninsured and Underinsured Motorist (UM and UIM)

 UM and UIM are two very similar coverages that drivers have the option of adding to their policy.
-They pay for any damages or injuries you or your car sustain if you’re hit by a driver who doesn’t have any liability insurance.
-In addition, they cover an accident where the other driver doesn’t have enough insurance to pay for the expenses.
+They pay for any damages or injuries you or your car sustain if you’re hit by a driver who doesn’t carry any or enough insurance.
+If you’re the victim of a hit-and-run, UM will cover it.
+Since the at-fault driver is nowhere to be found, insurers consider them to be uninsured.

 You Finance or Lease a Vehicle